Princeton Tigers men's basketball: Professional basketball

 Princeton NBA players were Bud Palmer, Willem van Breda Kolff, Bradley, Geoff Petrie, John Hummer, Taylor, Ted Manakas, Armond Hill, Mike Kearns and Steve Goodrich.

-Devin Cannady is the only active Princeton NBA player.
+Tosan Evbuomwan is the only active Princeton NBA player.

 David Blatt, now an Israeli-American, played for Princeton in 1977–81 and then became a professional basketball player and subsequently a coach (most recently, for the Cleveland Cavaliers).